Cataract surgery is a procedure used to treat cataracts, where changes in the lens of the eye cause cloudy, blurry, or misty vision.

-Most cataracts develop with age, although rarely babies are born with cataracts or children develop them while they are still young.
+Although cataracts are often associated with age, in rare cases babies are born with cataracts or young children can develop them (childhood cataracts).

 When is cataract surgery recommended?

-Minor cloudiness of the lens is a normal part of ageing.
-Significant cloudiness, or cataracts, generally get slowly worse over time and surgery to remove them is the only way to restore vision.
+Slight cloudiness of the lens is a normal part of ageing.
+Significant cloudiness, or cataracts, usually get slowly worse over time.
+Surgery to remove them is the only way to restore vision.

-However, it's not necessary to have surgery if your vision is not significantly affected and you don't have any difficulties carrying out everyday tasks.
+However, surgery isn't necessary if your vision isn't significantly affected and you don't have difficulties carrying out everyday tasks.

-Cataract surgery is available on the NHS if they are making it difficult to carry out activities such as reading, driving and looking after someone under your care.
+Cataract surgery is available on the NHS if you're having difficulty with activities such as reading, driving, or looking after someone in your care.

-Read about when cataract surgery is carried out.
+Read more about when cataract surgery is carried out.

-Cataract surgery is a relatively straightforward procedure that normally takes up to 30 to 45 minutes.
+Cataract surgery is a relatively straightforward procedure that usually takes 30 to 45 minutes.

-It is usually carried out as day surgery under local anaesthetic, which means you are awake during the procedure and you can go home on the same day.
+It's often carried out as day surgery under local anaesthetic, which means you'll be awake during the procedure and can go home on the same day.

-During the operation, the surgeon makes a tiny incision (cut) in your eye so they can remove the affected lens.
-When the lens has been removed, the surgeon inserts a small plastic lens, called an intraocular implant or intraocular lens, in its place.
+During the operation, the surgeon will make a tiny cut (incision) in your eye so they can remove the affected lens.
+After it's been removed, a small plastic lens called an intraocular implant or intraocular lens will be inserted.

-If you have cataracts in both eyes, this procedure will usually be carried out on separate occasions a few weeks apart.
+If you have cataracts in both eyes, you'll have two separate operations carried out a few weeks apart.
 This gives the first eye time to heal and time for your vision to return.